Weedshaker/PeerWebSite/README.md

 This beta application has been only tested in Chrome.
 Don't expect miracles, it's a pure hobby, side project and due to bleeding edge sometimes buggy.

 ### Road map
-1. Tide up Code, get rid of jspm, move UI to WebComponents based Event Driven Architecture, replace http://goqr.me/api/ with local qr code generator (this could be a privacy concern, if this ever gets high usage as well as github as a hoster itself, just to keep this in mind.)
+1. Tide up Code, fix Tests, get rid of jspm, move UI to WebComponents based Event Driven Architecture, replace http://goqr.me/api/ with local qr code generator (this could be a privacy concern, if this ever gets high usage as well as github as a hoster itself, just to keep this in mind.)

 2. Increase stability by more carefully handle webtorrent and webrtc events, likely with a [es6 Proxy Wrapper](https://weedshaker.github.io/ProxifyJS/)